rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 ## What’s different in this fork

 I changed the original code to create a replica of the DEC VT100 terminal, both in software and hardware.
-I used a 60% size 3D model of the VT100 terminal, which was reated by Megardi (https://www.instructables.com/23-Scale-VT100-Terminal-Reproduction/) for printing the case.
+I used a 60% size 3D model of the VT100 terminal, which was created by Megardi (https://www.instructables.com/23-Scale-VT100-Terminal-Reproduction/) for printing the case.

 The PiGFX implementation was a very good start for the VT100, but to implement my additional requirements I had to add some changes and on the way also fixed some glitches.